Koutaro Nishiyama rose from an unknown talent to one of 81 Produce’s most active talents when it comes to music and variety projects.

 With the end of distribution for Star Revo, Judgement got to give a last gift to their fans with the release of the popular “One love” in the special Best Of, THE BEST「STAR REVOLUTION」Vol. 2.

 BELLWETHER (2017 -)

-In 2017, alongside Shunsuke Takeuchi, Toshiki Masuda, Tasuku Hatanaka and Chiharu Sawashiro, Nishiyama performed as BELLWETHER, special unit created specifically for Boku Koe‘s musical segment.
+In 2017, alongside Shunsuke Takeuchi, Toshiki Masuda, Tasuku Hatanaka, and Chiharu Sawashiro, Nishiyama performed as BELLWETHER, a special unit created specifically for Boku Koe‘s musical segment.

 Eccentric Five (2018 – )

 ECCENTRIC FIVE is a group comprised of Ensemble Stars!’s most eccentric characters voiced by Toshiki Masuda (Sakuma), Koutaro Nishiyama (Shinkai), Takuya Eguchi (Sakasaki), Hiroki Takahashi (Itsuki), Kenji Nojima (Sakasaki).